-Our Student-Led Global Food Security Experiment continues in Australia, New York City and Africa
+Our Student-Led Global Food Security Experiment continues in Africa, Australia, and New York City

-OPEN and its IoT partners Helium Systems, Seeed, Cal-Chip, InfiSense and other strategic technology providers are supporting the expansion of OPEN’s IoT network systems deployments for sustainable agriculture education student research programs in Sydney and Walgett, NSW, Australia and New York City.
+OPEN and its IoT partners Helium Systems, Seeed, Cal-Chip/RAK Wireless, InfiSense and other strategic technology providers are supporting the expansion of OPEN’s IoT network systems deployments for sustainable agriculture education student research programs in Sydney and Walgett, NSW, Australia and New York City.

 The implementations in Australia include both outdoor regenerative agriculture test plots but also indoor hydroponics systems for urban farming local food production applications.